Raw Vegan Low Carb Pad Thai

 Now, I realize the words “raw vegan” don’t tend to lend themselves to the most appetizing of dishes at times.
 I, too, have been force fed some truly terrible things in the name of raw foods, but I promise you – this is actually good.
 The “raw” aspect is more because it’s sweltering in my apartment and I just do not feel like turning on the stove and sweating through my shirt.
 You can totally cook this recipe if you want, and in fact, if you use shiritaki noodles in place of kelp, I’d definitely recommend it.

 Now, I’m newly obsessed with kelp noodles, because my local Whole Foods just started carrying them.
 Let me tell you – they’re worth the trouble of finding.
 These noodles are crunchy, absorbed the sauce nicely, and are completely allergen free, and yes, I’m just going to cover them with allergens…but still!
+I also love kelp noodles, as they’re a great source of iodine, which can be tricky to obtain without consuming iodized salt (especially as Himalayan salt doesn’t really have any iodine).
+Anyway, if you really aren’t into kelp noodles, you could just use zucchini noodles instead!

 Notes on Making Raw Vegan Low Carb Pad Thai

 - I used this brand of kelp noodle (and am now realizing that Amazon’s price is better than Whole Foods!), and would definitely recommend them.
+Thrive Market also has them, for even less than Amazon!

 - To prep the noodles – soak them in water for about 5 minutes, and drain.
 Really.

-- You could use shiritaki noodles instead, but I would recommend simmering them in the sauce for a few minutes.
+- You could also use shiritaki noodles instead, but I would recommend simmering them in the sauce for a few minutes.

 - To make these nut free, just use sunflower butter in place of peanut butter.